Darian-Lee-YTKA/OnTheSpot-part2/README.md

 - [X] User can launch camera to take photo instead of photo library
   - [X] Users without iPhones to demo this feature can manually add unique photos to their simulator's Photos app
 - [X] Users can intereact with posts via comments, comments will have user data such as username and name
-- [ ] Posts have a time and location attached to them
+- [/] Posts have a time and location attached to them (only time.
+One half point? :D?)
 - [X] Users are not able to see other photos until they post their own (within 24 hours)

 The following **optional** features are implemented: